31 Oct 2025

 Inheritance tax planning for property in pensions

 With pension funds set to fall within the scope of inheritance tax (IHT) from April 2027, individuals with significant pension savings should start considering their options now.
 Currently, pensions are typically exempt from IHT.
 This has led to many wealthy individuals viewing them as a tax-efficient way to pass on wealth.
 However, from April 2027, pensions will no longer be automatically exempt, meaning they could become part of an individual’s taxable estate.
-This could potentially triggering a significant IHT liability for the next generation.
+This could potentially trigger a significant IHT liability for the next generation.

 The main rate of IHT is 40% but the effect can be worse for individuals whose estate exceeds £2m when including their pension fund.
 An individual’s residence nil rate band can therefore be tapered giving an effective rate of IHT of 60%.
 This is further compounded by the fact that if you pass away after the age of 75, your beneficiaries will be subject to income tax at their marginal rate when they draw from the pension.
 For an additional rate taxpayer this rate is 45%.
 Again this can be higher for those with income over £100,000 where the pension income causes their personal allowance to be tapered.
 This means the effective rate of income tax is also 60%, giving a potential combined effective tax rate of 84%.
 Even worse than the widely publicised 67%.